lawrencefoley/evergy/README.md

 [![Requriements Status](https://requires.io/github/lawrencefoley/evergy/requirements.svg?branch=master)](https://requires.io/github/lawrencefoley/evergy/requirements/?branch=master)

 A simple utility that you can use to login to your Evergy account and retrieve you meter readings.

 - **[Documentation](https://evergy.readthedocs.io/en/latest/)**
 - **[Source Code](https://github.com/lawrencefoley/evergy)**

 > **Note: This is an unofficial utility that uses Evergy's non-public API.**

 > Previously known as "KCPL"

+## ⚠ No Longer Maintained ⚠
+> I no longer have an Evergy account so I can't test this.
+If you would like to become a maintainer (or even just make small fixes) let me know 🙂

 ## Install
 ```